 BACKGROUND

-Myocarditis is an important cause of morbidity and mortality in children, leading to long-term sequelae including chronic congestive heart failure, dilated cardiomyopathy, heart transplantation and death.
+Myocarditis is an important cause of morbidity and mortality in children, leading to long-term sequelae including chronic congestive heart failure, dilated cardiomyopathy, heart transplantation, and death.
 The initial diagnosis of myocarditis is usually based on clinical presentation, but this widely ranges from the severe sudden onset of a cardiogenic shock to asymptomatic patients.
 Early recognition is essential in order to monitor and start supportive treatment prior to the development of severe adverse events.
-Of note, many cases of fulminant myocarditis are usually miss-diagnosed as otherwise minor conditions during the weeks before the unexpected deterioration.
+Of note, many cases of fulminant myocarditis are usually misdiagnosed as otherwise minor conditions during the weeks before the unexpected deterioration.

 AIM